Transcutaneous Electrical Nerve Stimulation

 Overall, evidence for the use of transcutaneous electrical nerve stimulation (TENS) from high-quality trials remains inconclusive for most indications.
 The available studies are not consistent on whether TENS improves outcomes, and the overall strength of the evidence is weak for all indications.
-On the other hand, there is strong clinical opinion that TENS can relieve chronic intractable pain in some patients, and there is support for its use in clinical guidelines by specialty societies.
-In order to best target TENS toward patients who will benefit, a short-term trial of TENS is appropriate, with continuation only in patients who show an initial improvement.
+On the other hand, the best evidence exists for treatment of chronic, intractable pain, and there is strong clinical support for this indication.
+The available evidence indicates that TENS can improve chronic intractable pain in some patients, and there is also support for its use in clinical guidelines by specialty societies.
+To best target TENS toward patients who will benefit, a short-term trial of TENS is appropriate, with continuation only in patients who show an initial improvement.
 Therefore, TENS may be considered medically necessary for the treatment of chronic pain if shown to be effective during a 30-day therapeutic trial.

 Practice Guidelines and Position Statements

-The American Congress of Obstetricians and Gynecologists (ACOG) 2007 guidelines for women’s health care state that methods of neurostimulation, such as transcutaneous electrical nerve stimulation, acupuncture, and massage, are based on the gate theory of pain control.
+The American Congress of Obstetricians and Gynecologists (ACOG) 2007 guidelines for women’s health care state that methods of neurostimulation, such as TENS, acupuncture, and massage, are based on the gate theory of pain control.
 These treatments can be useful for pain control, particularly when the pain is severe.
-The guidelines recommend that since different methods of treatment work by way of different routes (e.g., relaxation techniques, transcutaneous electrical nerve stimulation, physical therapy, vocational rehabilitation, and biofeedback), the use of multiple treatment modalities in synergy should be considered.
+The guidelines recommend that since different methods of treatment work by way of different routes (eg, relaxation techniques, TENS, physical therapy, vocational rehabilitation, biofeedback), the use of multiple treatment modalities in synergy should be considered.

 Medicare National Coverage

-The Centers for Medicare and Medicaid Services (CMS) currently have the following national coverage decisions on TENS (50-54):
+The Centers for Medicare and Medicaid Services (CMS) currently have the following national coverage decisions on TENS(66-70):

 TENS is a type of electrical nerve stimulator that is employed to treat chronic intractable pain.
 This stimulator is attached to the surface of the patient's skin over the peripheral nerve to be stimulated.
 It may be applied in a variety of settings (in the patient's home, a physician's office, or in an outpatient clinic).
 Payment for TENS may be made under the durable medical equipment benefit.
 Also see NCDs on Supplies Used in the Delivery of TENS and NMES (§160.13) and TENS for Acute Post-Operative Pain (§10.2).